AMRverse/AMRrulemakeR/README.md

 ## Run analyses need to define rules
 The function `amrrules_analysis()` takes our phenotype table and extracts the data for a specified drug; then takes our genotype table and extracts the data for the relevant markers; and compares these geno/pheno data using several different `AMRgen` functions.

+The function `amrrules_save()` takes these analysis results, and saves key tables and figures.
+It then uses these results to define rules in AMRrules format via the `makerules()` function, and writes these to an output TSV file.
+Finally, the rules are applied to the input genotypes to predict S/I/R and wildtype/nonwildtype for each sample using the `test_rules_amrfp()` function, and these results are compared to the input phenotypes and summarised in terms of positive predictive value (including stratified by assay method) to help assess the validity of the rules.

 Example command
 ```